Choosing the right vehicle for your charitable giving goals

 Assuming you itemize deductions on your federal tax return, when you donate cash, you can generally deduct up to 60% of your adjusted gross income (AGI).
 If you donate other types of assets, these donations are generally deductible at fair market value, up to 30% of your AGI, provided you have held them for more than a year.

-Once your DAF has been funded, you can then recommend grants over time to any IRS-qualified public charity.
+Once your DAF has been funded, you can then recommend grants over time to any eligible IRS-qualified public charity.
 The initial minimum required contribution to open a DAF depends on the sponsoring charity you choose, but it can be as low as $0.

 To provide a source of funding for the long-term support of the charities you care about, you can recommend how your donations are invested within the DAF and make grant recommendations later.
 This will allow for potential tax-free growth and potentially enable you to provide more funding to the charities that you care about.